 Disneyland Tiana’s Palace Review

-Tiana’s Palace is Disneyland’s newest quick service restaurant.
-This Princess and the Frog themed eatery is located in the New Orleans Square section of Disneyland, and it replaces the former French Market restaurant.
+Tiana’s Palace is a Princess and the Frog themed eatery is located in the New Orleans Square section of Disneyland.
+It replaced the former French Market restaurant.
 In this post we’ll review the menu and see if it lives up to the hype and popularity.
 Before we get into the food lets take a look at the restaurant itself.
 The riverboat smokestacks from the Princess and the Frog movie version of Tiana’s Palace were added to the top of the building the restaurant is located in.
 Some nice string lighting was added, as well as colors matching the look of Tiana’s outfits in the movie.
 It’s worth mentioning that Tiana’s Palace does not take up the entire building its housed in and there is no indoor seating.
 Most of the building is occupied by Club 33 and shops.
-Jazz posters adorn the walls in the seating area.
-French Market’s bandstand remains and occasionally you can catch a performance by the long running Jambalaya Jazz Band.
-If you’re going to eat here I recommend planning your lunch around the time they will be performing.
-Listening to some jazz while eating is an absolute delight.
-Sometimes Tiana will show up to sing along.
-The inside of Tiana’s Palace is structurally unchanged for the most part, but new colors and those pretty flower lighting fixtures have been added.
-The blue lighting is an interesting choice since it gives the food a slightly unappetizing shade of color, but this is a minor nit-pick Here’s another look at the iron and lighting details.
-Since the restaurant doesn’t match what’s in the movie I was curious if Princess and the Frog fans would be disappointed, but it seems that this is close enough and gives them the feeling of Tiana’s Palace.
-This is similar to how Star Wars fans feel about Galaxy’s Edge.
-Batuu is not in any of the movies, but it gives you a feeling like it could be.
-Personally, I’m disappointed they didn’t go bigger with this concept.
-A full service restaurant, or at the very least a bigger quick service location that accurately recreates the restaurant from the movie would have been a huge hit.

-Some nice props and thematic elements were added.
+Some nice props and thematic elements.

 The menu board and recipe cards look nice.